brandonto/sdl-space-shooter/README.md

 As previously mentioned, this project was originally done as a learning exercise.
 However, these goals have evolved into creating a complete open source game that is polished enough to ship.
+This means, that the envisioned final product will be cross platform and will feature:

+- smooth menu transitions
-This means, that the envisioned final product will be cross platform and will feature: smooth menu transitions, customizable levels/enemies (currently through XML, but will eventually want to have an embedded lua scripting environment for enemy behaviour), and co-operative mode.
+- customizable levels/enemies (currently through XML, but will eventually want to have an embedded lua scripting environment for enemy behaviour)
+- co-operative mode
+- more as seen fit

 Screetshots